-Kidney Cancer :: Prostate Cancer
+Kidney Cancer :: Bladder Cancer

 The Kidneys are essential organs that form part of the genito-urinary system.
 The kidneys filter the blood and the waste products are transferred through the ureters to be stored in the bladder as urine.
 Urine is then discharged through the urethra to empty the bladder.